Bruxelles

 Grand Place, Brussels

-This is one of Europe’s most beautiful squares of its time, and here you can enjoy the region’s Flemish Renaissance architecture at its best.
+Grand Place, also known as the Grote Markt, is one of Europe’s most beautiful squares from its time, and here you can enjoy the region’s Flemish Renaissance architecture at its best.
+It is therefore no surprise that the square has been on UNESCO’s list of world heritage sites since 1998.

 Manneken Pis

-Manneken Pis is the world famous bronze statue of the little boy peeing in a basin.
-Manneken Pis was established in 1619 as a drinking water source for the town’s citizens.
+Manneken Pis is a world famous bronze statue of a little boy urinating in a basin.
+The 61 centimeter tall Manneken Pis was produced in 1618 or 1619 by Jérôme Duquesnoy l’Ancien and was erected in 1619 as a source of drinking water for the townspeople.
+The peeing boy quickly became more and more popular, and it is today one of the landmarks of Brussels.

 Brussels Cathedral